Get E-Book

 const limit = Number(url.searchParams.get('limit') ??
 50);

-Validation still has to check Number.isInteger(limit) and range.
-The URL layer only extracts text under URL parsing rules.
-Keeping that line explicit prevents lower layers from receiving a raw URL string and each applying its own parsing policy.
+Validation still needs to check Number.isInteger(limit) and range.
+The URL layer only extracts text using URL parsing rules.
+Keeping that line explicit prevents lower layers from each applying their own parsing behavior.

-structuredClone() copies values using the structured clone algorithm.
+structuredClone() copies runtime values using the structured clone algorithm.

 const copy = structuredClone({